Sena543/cwc/README.md

 -   If no filename is provided and stdin is empty or not piped, the utility attempts to use the last argument as a filename.
 -   Error handling for file reading and command-line argument parsing is minimal and may need extension depending on deployment needs.

----

-Feel free to extend this readme with additional details or customization based on your project's requirements.